-Get it from Wiwiurka for $70 (available in five colors).
+Get it from Wiwiurka for $75 (available in three colors).

 7. A super-realistic four-piece Schleich Shiba Inu playset which makes the ideal gift for the little dog-lover in your life who's not quite ready for that real pup yet.
 Plus, think of the memes you can make with these tiny toys!

 Promising review: "I am a grown woman who, nonetheless, collects figurines of cute animals.
 I got the Shiba Inu mother and puppy set.
 Both figures are adorable and a great addition to my collection.
 I like the Schleich brand in general because their figurines are fairly realistic and whoever paints them does a competent job.
 I expect to keep these guys on my display shelf for a long time." —Lauren Votava

 Get it from Amazon for $9.97+ (a variety of animals including pigs, wolves, alpacas, lions, bears, and more).

 8. An Educational Insights "Design & Drill" Bolt Buddies fire truck that teaches the concepts of construction and engineering with a working but still kid-safe drill.
 Plus the eco-friendly packaging that turns the box into a play set is a bonus gift to Mother Earth.

 Note: requires three AAA batteries (not included).